-- Review and update the plan periodically in order to incorporate new IPM strategies, respond to cropping system and pest complex changes, and avoid the development of pest resistance. - Maintain mitigation techniques identified in the plan in order to ensure continued effectiveness. - Calibrate application equipment according to Extension and/or manufacturer recommendations before each season of use and with each major chemical change.Maintain records of pest mana - gement for at least two years.
-Pesticide application records shall be in accordance with USDA Agricultural Marketing Service's Pesticide Recording Keeping Program and site specific requirements.
+- Review and update the plan periodically in order to incorporate new IPM strategies, respond to cropping system and pest complex changes, and avoid the development of pest resistance. - Maintain mitigation techniques identified in the plan in order to ensure continued effectiveness. - Develop a safety plan for individuals exposed to chemicals, including telephone numbers and addresses of emergency treatment centers for individuals exposed to chemicals and the telephone number for the nearest poison control center. - · Calibrate application equipment according to UNL Extension and/or manufacturer recommendations before each season of use and with each major chemical change.

+Maintain records of pest management for at least three years.